 - Late payment charges: A 45-day grace period has been introduced - you can continue to make corrections during 45 days after the due date without late payment charges.
 Punitive tax for late payment is now maximum 50% of the tax to be debited.

 - VAT on a cash basis: Companies with maximum €500,000 in turnover have the option to account for their VAT on a cash basis.
 This offers small businesses a way to improve liquidity.

 - Further Information & Instructions: Finnish Tax Administration

 Annual Notifications to the Tax Administration

 Nearly all annual notifications should be submitted electronically, though exceptions exist and some may still be submitted on paper.
 Some of the main notifications include:

 Each employer, or comparable payor, must submit an annual information return to the Tax Administration with details of paid wages and certain other payments.
 Annual information returns are submitted once a year, usually by the end of January in the year following the payment.

 Information returns must be submitted electronically if five or more beneficiaries receive payments.
-Information and instructions are available at
+Information and instructions are available at the Finnish Tax Administration

 Companies must submit tax returns disclosing information for the past tax year, which is determined by the company's accounting period.
 Most companies and organisations are expected to complete a tax return without prompting.